 Ask People to Visit

-We might not always be able to go out, so perhaps we could ask people to visit instead.
+If you’re unable to go out, perhaps you could ask people to visit instead.

 Company for an hour can make such a difference.
-We might not feel like chatting, but wouldn’t it be nice to hear their news?
-Or perhaps they could come round for a games night or watch a movie with us.
+You might not feel like chatting, but wouldn’t it be nice to hear their news?
+Or perhaps they could come round for a games night or watch a movie with you.

 If a friend or family member wants to visit, but the house is a mess or you’re in your pyjamas, you shouldn’t always put them off.
-They want to see you.
-They don’t care about some dust on the mantlepiece.
-They care about YOU.
+They want to see you because they care about you.
+And they don’t care about some dust on the mantlepiece.
+Always remember the saying, “Those who mind don’t matter and those who matter don’t mind.”
+So, ignore the dust and invite your friend round for a visit.

 Stop Saying No